Agreement (linguistics): English

 In English, defective verbs generally show no agreement for person or number, they include the modal verbs: can, may, shall, will, must, should, ought.

 In Early Modern English agreement existed for the second person singular of all verbs in the present tense, as well as in the past tense of some common verbs.
 This was usually in the form -est, but -st and -t also occurred.
-Note that this does not affect the endings for other persons and numbers.
+This does not affect the endings for other persons and numbers.

 Example present tense forms: thou wilt, thou shalt, thou art, thou hast, thou canst.